jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-94.md

 #### 99. Into what particles the spots dissolve

-When these spots dissolve, they do not turn into minutiae exactly similar to those from which they were formed.
+When these spots dissolve, they do not turn into minutiae [electrons] exactly similar to those from which they were formed.

 Instead, they partly transform into: